Irving Equipment: Business activities

-Irving Equipment provides crane rentals, heavy lift and heavy haul services in Atlantic Canada and has expanded into the United States, with operations in New England and the Ohio River Valley region with a fleet of over 140 cranes ranging from 8-Ton to 825-ton capacity.
-Utilizing multi-axle transport modules, Irving Equipment can transport loads up to 1000 tons.

-With the expansion of the Saint John Irving Oil refinery, in the mid-70's they expanded into pile driving and in 1984 Irving Equipment separated out its civil contracting operations to form Gulf Operators.
-Gulf Operators is currently a civil contractor that also produces aggregate.
+With the expansion of the Saint John Irving Oil refinery, in the mid-70's they expanded into pile driving and in 1984, Irving Equipment separated out its civil contracting operations to form Gulf Operators.

 Awards and recognition

 In 1994, two Professional Engineers, Fred Dickinson and Jeff Dacey, received the individual Award for Technical Excellence from the New Brunswick Society of Professional Engineers for their work on CraneCad.

 In 2008, Irving Equipment received a 30-year Longevity Award from the Specialty Carriers and Rigging Association.

 Irving Equipment is listed on the American Cranes and Transport ACT 50, which has now expanded to the ACT100, its annual assessment of the continent's top crane-owning companies.
 In 2009, Irving Equipment ranked 31st in its ACT100 list.
 And in 2010, increased to number 27.

 In 2008, International Crane and Specialized Transport Magazine ranked them 45th on the IC50, a list of the top crane owning companies in the world.
 In 2009, Irving Equipment moved up to 44th in the list, and held that position for the 2010 IC50 listing.